 - Drag down the Fill Handle tool from F11 to F18 to get the other output.

-To practice those formula to calculate car depreciation in Excel, We have provided a Practice section on the right side of each sheet.
+To practice those formulas to calculate car depreciation in Excel, We have provided a Practice section on the right side of each sheet.
 Please make sure to do it yourself.